Grafrajohn/goodlycode.github.io/_drafts/identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

             }

-Be aware that three fields above are critical to how you call your API:
+Be aware that three fields above are critical to how you call your identity server:

 ClientId 'client' - the name of the client which will call identity server